mimischi/django-docker/README.md

 # Use Django with Docker

-This repository is used to test a new repository layout to develop Django applications with Docker containers.
-To bring it up to point, we're also using Pipfiles instead of `requirements.txt` for our requirement needs.
+This repository is used to test a new project layout to develop Django applications within Docker containers.
+To be very fancy, we're also using `Pipfile` instead of `requirements.txt` for our Python dependencies.

 ## Details

 We're using `Alpine Linux` for the base image, to start with a small container size.
-The official python image `python:3.6.2-alpine3.6` provides the Python interpreter.
+The official Python image `python:3.6.2-alpine3.6` provides the Python interpreter.
 Further we utilize [`pipenv`](https://github.com/kennethreitz/pipenv)) to try a new bleeding-edge approach of Python requirement management.